CandiceD17/Operating-System-Projects/README.md

 # Operating System Projects

 This is a codebase for C-implementation of OS projects in UCLA CS111 course.
-(I got all full scores for the projects.)
+(All full scores for the projects.)

 Some important concepts include: